GoogleChrome/web.dev/src/site/content/en/blog/text-fragments/index.md

 ---
 title: |
-  Link to where no human has linked before: Text Fragments
+  Link to where no human has linked to before: Text Fragments
 subhead: |
   Text Fragments adds support for specifying a text snippet in the URL fragment.
   When navigating to a URL with such a text fragment, the browser can quickly emphasize